‘Our kids are somebodies’

 Tags: antiracism, facing racism, Martin Luther King Jr, philando castile, racial justice, racism, somebodiness, tamir rice, white privilege

-Ministries: Presbyterians Today, Racial and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries
+Ministries: Presbyterians Today, Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries